yakconsulting/spidersoftdev.github.io/content/posts/2014-05-27-apache-2-4-php-5-4-on-ec2-instance.md

   - php

 ---
 This tutorial just updated version of my [previous one][1].
-This time we are going to install newer version of apache (httpd 2.4), PHP 5.4 but as a <a href="http://wiki.apache.org/httpd/PHP-FPM" target="_blank">PHP-FPM</a>.
+This time we are going to install newer version of apache (httpd 2.4), PHP 5.4 but as a [PHP-FPM](http://wiki.apache.org/httpd/PHP-FPM).
 Instructions are pretty simple.
 You can just copy and paste command to get working stack in less then 15 minutes.

 What you can learn from it?
 How to install Apache 2.4 and PHP 5.4, how to enable and APC, and how to install HTTPS on your server, with purchasing SSL certificate.